scholarslab/scholarslab.github.io/collections/_people/sara-castro.md

 roles:
 - LAMI Fellow, 2017
 ---
+Sara Castro was a 2017 LAMI Fellow.
+During that role, her bio text was:

 Sara Castro is from the University of Puerto Rico.
 She is double majoring in Foreign Languages (French and German) and Sociology, and is also a Mellon Mays fellow (2017-2019 cohort).
 During this summer, she will be conducting research on the relationship between educational language policy, language attitudes, and social/cultural identity in a classroom.